 top of page

 First things first: read a few stories on Sci-Fi Shorts!
-This is a great way to better understand the kind of stories we are looking for.
+This is the best way to understand what we’re looking for.
 We have several free ones you can read on the homepage as well as a free ebook you can download.

 Although we encourage you to subscribe and participate in our community, you do not have to be a subscriber to submit.
-You must however, create a free site account.
-This cuts down on spam submissions and ensures you can join the writing team if your submission is published.
+You must, however, create a free site account.
+This cuts down on spam submissions and ensures you can join the writing team if your submission is chosen for publication.

 GUIDELINES: